-I received this email from a divorced dad seeking advice about blending families, moving in together and
+I received this email from a divorced dad seeking advice about blending families, moving in together and trying to stay happy:

 I’m a divorced dad of two teenage boys and have been divorced for over 12 years.
 I’ve dated many women over the last decade and haven’t connected with “the one.”
 I thought I would remain single forever.
 Eight months ago, I met a woman and we instantly hit it off.
 I haven’t had feelings like that for another woman since I was married.

 She has two younger children—grade school ages.
 Her lease was up this summer and we made the decision to move in together even though my gut said it was a little quick.
 After the move in, I started feeling anxiety over whether we did the right thing and whether I’m spending enough time with my own kids now.
 But the biggest source of anxiety is the fact that she has a fourth grader, and my youngest will be out of the house in a few years.

 It will be another six years after that before her youngest is out of the house.
 I question whether I will have the energy to go to his events (school, soccer games, etc) after having been through all that with my kids.
 I spoke with her about it and she says we should just take things as they come but I’m still anxious.
 Is that selfish of me?
 Should I give it more time?

 First of all, I have to say that I am thrilled that this guy met someone and fell in love!
 How great is that?
 That is something to be celebrated and enjoyed, after a decade of dating!
 So, both should feel immense gratitude for finding one another.